akhilrex/akhilrex.github.com/_posts/2013-01-11-delete-duplicate-rows-from-mysql-or-mssql-database-table.md

      (SELECT Min(Id) FROM Students  GROUP BY Name,Email)

-Note: I recommend that you always take a backup of the data before you run any command that deletes any rows.
+Note: I recommend that you always take a backup of the data before you run any kind of command that deletes any rows.
 Its a very good habit and saves a lot of hassles in case something goes wrong.